-Since July 24, 1998 ("Inception") through September 30, 2008, we have incurred losses of approximately \$9.4 million.
-These losses are primarily due to general and administrative and research and development expenses.
+Since inception through March 31, 2009, we have incurred losses of approximately \$12.0 million.
+These losses are primarily due to selling, general and administrative and research and development expenses incurred in connection with developing and seeking regulatory approval for our lead drug, Ketotransdel.
 Historically, our operations have been financed through capital contributions and debt and equity financings.

-As of September 30, 2008, we had approximately \$5.8 million in cash.
-On each of September 17, 2007, and October 10, 2007, we completed private placements to selected institutional and individual investors of our common stock and warrants.
-In connection with the private placements, we raised approximately \$3.8 million (net of placement agent fees and other costs aggregating \$342,105) from the issuance of 2,071,834 shares of common stock and detachable redeemable warrants to purchase 517,958 shares of our common stock at a cash exercise price of \$4.00 per share and a cashless exercise price of \$5.00 per share.
-In May 2008, we completed another private placement to accredited investors, where we raised gross proceeds of \$4.0 million from the issuance of 1,818,180 shares of common stock and detachable warrants to purchase 227,272 shares of our common stock at a cash exercise price of \$4.40 per share and a cashless exercise price of \$5.50 per share.
+As of March 31, 2009, we had \$4.2 million in cash and cash equivalents.
+On each of September 17, 2007, and October 10, 2007, we completed private placements to selected institutional and accredited investors.
+In connection with these private placements, we raised approximately \$3.8 million (net of placement agent fees and other costs aggregating \$342,105) from the issuance of 2,071,834 shares of common stock and detachable redeemable warrants to purchase 517,958 shares of our common stock at a cash exercise price of \$4.00 per share and a cashless exercise price of \$5.00 per share.
+In May 2008, we completed another private placement to accredited investors, where we raised gross proceeds of approximately \$4.0 million (net of legal fees aggregating \$22,470) from the issuance of 1,818,180 shares of common stock and detachable warrants to purchase 227,272 shares of our common stock at a cash exercise price of \$4.40 per share and a cashless exercise price of \$5.50 per share.